urban-it/project_zero/CONTRIBUTING.md

 2. Push your code
 3. Test your code properly
 4. Create Pull Request and reference issue, if it already exists
+5. Wait for one of the admins to merge, you may tag them using @creyD or @xFuture603

+Thank you again for contributing!